dprogm/vscode-bazel-tools/README.md

 - [x] Add language information for each target chosen from the target picker.
 - [ ] Consider the visibility of each target
 - [ ] Dive deeper into JS and develop a solid extension architecture.
+- [x] Provide buttons for build and run.

 ## Contribute
 Let me know if you have any suggestions or if you want to contribute.
 I am happy about any support.
 The current status is far away from a release version but you can simply check it out and try it in your vscode editor.